apple/foundationdb/design/coroutines.md

 This document assumes some familiarity with Flow.
 As of today, actors and coroutines can be freely mixed, but new code should be written using coroutines.

+## Coroutines vs ACTORs

+It is important to understand that C++ coroutine support doesn't change anything in Flow: they are not a replacement of Flow but they replace the actor compiler with a C++ compiler.
+This means, that the network loop, all Flow types, the RPC layer, and the simulator all remain unchanged.
+A coroutine simply returns a special `SAV<T>` which has handle to a coroutine.

 ## Basic Types